‘Taking steps’ and raising funds for eating disorders on Boxing Day

 Beat has organised Walk & Talk event around the UK this year and the breath-taking location of The National Botanic Garden is the perfect place for the first event of this king to be held in Wales.

-In the UK at least 1.25 Million men and women of all ages and backgrounds, are affected by an eating disorder.
+In the UK at least 1.25 million people of all ages, genders and backgrounds are affected by an eating disorder.
 Anorexia has the highest mortality rate of any mental illness.

 At Beat we know a full recovery is possible.
 A key part of a positive recovery is accessing treatment quickly.
 As a champion, a friend and a guide Beat supports thousands of people every year to make that early step.